 One major thing, which makes my city Vilnius so different from the English (and most Western European) cities, is the space.
 There is so much space in my land.
 Although Vilnius is similar to Bristol in regards of population, it is way bigger in size.
-If English cities are densly clustered around the center, Vilnius has much more space.
+If English citizens densly cluster around the center, the citizens of Vilnius occupy a much wider area.
 Apart from its cozy and sweet Old Town, untouched by the Soviets, the new neighborhoods are sprawled across the land.
 And there you have it: wide paths and green areas for walking.
 Quite nice.
 However, there you have the inexorable structures in these leisure areas as well.

 It was a shocking show to me.
 Not that I did not know about the wide use of arsenic.
-But by the fact, that even when people found out about the lethal effects arsenic or lead had on health, they did nothing.
+But by the fact, that even when people found out about the lethal effects arsenic or lead had on health, they did nothing about it.
 The government did nothing.
 It allowed the manufacturers to continue the business and grow the economy.
 At the cost of peoples lives.

 However, I must admit I do admire that bit, which indicates the pioneering spirit of the Englishmen.
 They do invent, they do adopt, they do improve and bravely march towards the future.
 I believe this quality is the cornerstone to one of the strongest economies in the world today.
 But the unappeasable thirst for money, which must be quenched at any cost is also evident.
 Especially in the offices of a corporate buildings, where people slave day in, day out for money.
 For power.
 Resulting in thousands of unhappy people, who don’t have a drive to rule the world.
 But need to pay their bills.
 So they have to endure and succumb to someone else’s ambition.

-On the better note: there are so much more options and freedom for those, who are ambitious and have a vision.
+On the better note: there are so many more options and freedom for those, who are ambitious and have a vision.
 For the individualists.

 (The picture is taken in England.
 It very much looks like the buildings in my country I am writing of.)